pradyumn263/notes/README.md

 # Internship Notes

+## Database Management Systems

+### Topics to cover

+      [1] ER Diagram
+      [2] Conversion of ER into Relational Model
+      [3] Basis of Relational Models and Functional Dependency [4] Idea about Keys/ Types
+      [5] Normalization
+      [6] Lossless decomposition and Dependency Preserving
+      [7] Indexing and Physical Structure (B, B+ Trees) [8] SQL
+      [9] Relational Algrbra and Relational Calculus
+      [10] Transactions
+      [11] Concurrency Control

+#### 0. Basics

+1. Data: Raw and isolated facts about an entitiy is called data.
+2. Information: Processed, meaningfull and usable data
+3. Database: Collection of similar/related data.
+4. DBMS: Software used to create, manipulate and delete database.

+What are the drawbacks of File System?

+- Data Redundancy
+- Data Inconsistency (Same data has multiple values)
+- Difficult in accessing data
+- Atomicity Problem
+- Data Isolation (data is separate from the language used in coding the software)
+- Security Problem
+- Concurrency Anomalies
+- Integrity Problem

+#### 1. ER Diagram

+## Object Oriented Programming

+**Object Oriented Programming** is a methodology to design a program using classes and objects.
+It simplifies development and maintence by providing some concepts, like:

+- Object
+- Class
+- Inheritance
+- Polymorphism
+- Abstraction
+- Encapsulation

+## Data Structures and Algorithms

 ## Hashing

 Hashing is an improvement over Direct Access Table.
 The idea is to use hash function that converts a given phone number or any other key to a smaller number and uses the small number as index in a table called hash table.